 31 Essential HVAC Tools List: Different Types & Their Uses

-HVAC technicians need a variety of tools to get the job done.
+HVAC technicians use several tools to get the job done.
+Although many are used in other trades, some tools are specialized and designed only for heating and cooling projects.
 Whether you have been a technician for many years or are just starting, make sure you are prepared for any task by having the essential tools in your kit.

-To help you out, we have taken the liberty to create a comprehensive list of the 31 most important HVAC work tools.
+To help you out, we have created a comprehensive list of the 31 most important HVAC work tools.
 Let’s get to it.

 Tools Specifically for HVAC

-HVAC technicians need tools that other trades simply don’t need.
-These tools are more targeted to HVAC work’s needs, meaning you absolutely need these tools to be an HVAC technician.
+HVAC technicians need tools that other trades don’t require.
+They are designed for HVAC work, meaning you absolutely need these tools to be an HVAC technician.

 1. Multimeter

 Every HVAC professional needs a multimeter in their kit.
-This handy device will help you see live currents in a wire, power switch, or outlet.
-This prevents you from getting electrocuted while working.
+This handy device will help you detect live currents in a wire, power switch, or outlet.
+This prevents you from getting electrocuted and helps you locate areas that need repairs.

 2. Thermometer

-Technicians need to check the temperature on HVAC units.
-Use a thermometer to get an accurate reading.
+Technicians need to check the temperature of HVAC units and use a thermometer to get an accurate reading.
 If the reading is too high, add refrigerant to the HVAC unit.

 3. Vacuum Pump

 Vacuum pumps are a must for HVAC technicians.
-Use this tool to remove moisture from any system that you are working on.
-You will need to use this more often than you would think.
+You’ll use the pump to remove moisture from any system you are working on.
+You will need to use it more often than you would think.

 4. HVAC Software

-Not all HVAC tools are tools that you physically hold in your hand.
-Invest in HVAC software to automate your business.
-This improves your efficiency and communications for online scheduling, dispatching, estimating, and invoicing.
-Even if you aren’t tech-savvy, HVAC software will be a life-changer for your business.
+Not all HVAC tools must be held in your hand.
+You can invest in HVAC software to automate your business and improve your efficiency.
+The software can be used for online scheduling, dispatching, estimating, and invoicing.
+Even if you aren’t tech-savvy, HVAC software can help you improve your business.

 Find a HVAC, AC and duct specialist in your area, and get free, no-commitment estimates for your project.Consult a HEATING & COOLING expert